 This permission was granted in accordance with Article 1360 of the Civil Code of the Russian Federation.
 It is the first time this code has been applied with regards to medicines, and amounts to the same action as a compulsory license (CL).

 Both Gilead and Pharmasyntez’s versions of remdesivir have been registered in Russia.
 However, until the Prime Minister took action, only Gilead had the ‘right’ to supply to Russia.
 The patent holder, Gilead, will receive ‘proportionate compensation’ for the use of its intellectual property.
 The amount of compensation will be determined within three months.

-“The patent system needs changing, returning essential medicines to a public health good, instead of the commodity that they’ve become.
+“The patent system needs changing, restoring essential medicines to a public good, instead of the commodity that they’ve become.
 Until that happens, countries have to exercise the rights available to them on a national level,” says Golovin.

 Article updated, 22 Jan 2021, to add additional links to research findings on remdesivir.